- If you share accommodation with your landlord you are probably an ‘excluded occupier’

 You are likely to be an excluded occupier if:

-- your landlord lives in the same building and you share facilities with a member of your landlord’s family
+- you live in the same building as your landlord and share accommodation with a member of your landlord’s family or

 - you are living in your accommodation for a holiday